pharo-project/pharo-ci/repository/CI-Core.package/CIAbstractChange.class/README.md

-I am an abstract representation of an issue tracker case mainly used to define protocol methods
+I am an abstract representation of an issue tracker case mainly used to define protocol methods.